X-rays of the Extremities

-When the body undergoes X-rays, different parts of the body allow varying amounts of the X-ray beams to pass through.
+When you have X-rays done, different parts of the body allow varying amounts of the X-ray beams to pass through.
 Images are produced in degrees of light and dark, depending on the amount of X-rays that penetrate the tissues.
 The soft tissues in the body such as blood, skin, fat, and muscle allow most of the X-ray to pass through.
 They appear dark gray on the film.
 A bone or a tumor is denser than the soft tissues.
 It allows few of the X-rays to pass through and appears white on the X-ray.
 At a break in a bone, the X-ray beam passes through the broken area and appears as a dark line in the white bone.

 Why might I need an extremity X-ray?

-There may be other reasons for your healthcare provider to recommend an X-ray of the arms and legs.
-Talk with your healthcare provider about the reason for your X-ray.
+There may be other reasons for your healthcare provider to advise an X-ray of the arms and legs.
+Talk with your provider about the reason for your X-ray.

 What are the risks of an extremity X-ray?

 You may want to ask your healthcare provider about the amount of radiation used during the procedure and the risks related to your particular situation.
 It is a good idea to keep a record of your radiation exposure, such as previous X-rays and other scans so you can tell your healthcare providers.
 Risks linked to radiation exposure may be related to the number of X-ray exams or treatments over time.